12th August 2026

 The downstairs bar at Kirkstall Bridge Inn

 They offer up Kirkstall classics, such as the perennially popular Virtuous, Dissolution IPA and Three Swords.
 It’s the perfect neighbourhood pub, and especially vibrant on Sundays when the kitchen serves up a mean roast.
-It draws a wide, mixed, cosmopolitan crowd, from locals to students, so grab a good spot and enjoy the vibe.
+It draws a wide crowd, from locals to students, so grab a good spot and enjoy the vibe.

 The Beck & Call